TedPattison/NetCore-UserOwnsData-Tutorial/README.md

-# NetCore-UserOwnsData
+# .NET Core User-Owns-Data Tutorial
-An starter application for Power BI embedding using .NET Core 3.1 and Microsoft.Identity.Web
+This tutorial is designed to teach you how to develop web applications for Power BI using .NET Core 3.1 and the new Microsoft Authentiction Library named Microsoft.Identity.Web.